Danoleo12/Java/Huffman_coding/readme.md

 This project was devellopped while learning Data structure and algorith in CSCI 2110 at Dalhousie University.
-It containg a file "letters Probabilty.txt" wich contains randomly attributed probailities for each letter of the english alphabet
+It containg a file "Letters Probabilty.txt" wich contains randomly attributed probailities for each letter of the english alphabet
-The code takes in a sentence entered by the user through the console, using "Binary trees" and the "Huffman Coding techniq", convert the given text into binary (Ecncoding) and then reconvert the encoded text into Human readable english.
+The code is intire  conversation between the user and the console allowing the user to either encode a human readable UPPERCASE message into a binary message or decode a binary message and get humaan readable message.
+Input's mismatch such as user trying to decode (I love this) or trying to encode (github) are handled The encoding and decoding processes are done using "Binary trees" and the "Huffman Coding techniq"